e-Spirit/fsxa-pwa/docs/WorkingWithImages.md

 ## Lazy Loading

 The term lazy loading refers to loading certain resources at the latest possible moment as opposed to loading all resources at the initial rendering of a page.
 If you use the [FSXA-UI image component](https://enterprise-fsxa-ui.e-spirit.cloud/components/image) you can set the lazy loading prop to true and the image will only be loaded when it's on the screen.
 This can contribute immensely to reduce initial page loading times but should be used sparingly.
+If used too much it could result in a page that appears very laggy because images will be fetched during scrolling or other navigation interactions.

 ## Source Sets